Faculty, Instructors, & TAs

 Does the SDRC Testing Center do "drop-in" or unscheduled exams?

-No. SDRC Testing Center is available only for students who are registered through SDRC and approved for exam accommodations (including quizzes).
+No. SDRC Testing Center is available only for students who are registered through SDRC and have SDRC-approved exam accommodations (including quizzes).
 Exam seating accommodations must be reserved in advance by the student through R'Ability.
-Because there are a limited number of seats in the Testing Center, it is important students reserve their seat in advance of the exam date/time.
+Because there are a limited number of seats in the SDRC Testing Center, it is important students reserve their seat in advance of the exam date/time.
 The Testing Center is open Monday - Friday, from 8:00am to 5:00pm (excluding University Holidays).
-During Final Exams week of Fall, Winter, and Spring quarters, the Testing Center is open the first Saturday, from 8:00am to 5:00pm, and Monday - Friday, from 8:00am to 9:00pm.
-Please note that during final exams, when the Testing Center is operating beyond capacity, exams may be proctored at other designated locations reserved by the SDRC.
+During Final Exams week of Fall, Winter, and Spring quarters, the SDRC Testing Center is open the first Saturday, from 8:00am to 5:00pm, and Monday - Friday, from 8:00am to 9:00pm.
+Please note that during final exams, when the SDRC Testing Center is operating beyond capacity, exams may be proctored at other designated campus locations reserved by the SDRC.

 How are exam accommodations scheduled during Final Exams week?